Story of a Love Affair

 Its story was inspired by the James M. Cain novel The Postman Always Rings Twice.

 In the film, the camera pans the same street corner in Ferrara, the director's native city, that appears in his film Beyond the Clouds forty-five years later.
-In 1951, the film won the Nastro d'Argento Silver Ribbon Award for Best Original Score (Giovanni Fusco) and the Special Silver Ribbon (Michelangelo Antonioni) for human and stylistic values.
-Story of a Love Affair was Antonioni's first full-length feature film.
+In 1951, the film won the Nastro d'Argento Award for Best Original Score (Giovanni Fusco) and the Special Nastro d'Argento (Michelangelo Antonioni) for "human and stylistic values".

+In 2008, the film was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

 At a detective agency in Milan, Carloni is looking through photographs of an attractive young woman, Paola Molon Fontana, given to the agency by her wealthy industrialist husband, Enrico Fontana.
 The couple were married seven years ago, shortly after meeting each other.
 Fontana's recent discovery of these old photos have aroused his suspicion, and Carloni is hired to uncover whatever he can about Paola's life before her marriage.
 Carloni travels to the town of Ferrara, where Paola spent much of her youth.
 The detective soon discovers that she was best friends with two girls in town.
 He goes to the apartment of one of her friends, Matilde, and learns from her husband that Matilde's friend Giovanna Carlini died in a tragic elevator shaft fall a few days before she was to be married to Guido Garroni, a local boy with whom Paola had also been involved.
 When the sullen Matilde arrives home, she refuses to cooperate with Carloni.
 After the detective leaves, Matilde writes a letter to Guido, alerting him that a suspicious man is investigating Paola's past.

 Back in Milan, as Paola exits the La Scala opera house dressed in a white fur coat with her husband and friends, she is startled to see Guido standing across the street.
 Later that night, she receives a phone call from him and they agree to meet the following day.
 At Idroscalo lake, Guido, who is now a struggling car dealer, shares Matilde's letter with Paola.
 The thought that someone is digging into their past frightens Paola, making her think that perhaps Matilde is trying to extort money from her.
 With their former attraction rekindled, the two agree to meet again.
 Meanwhile, Carloni's investigation intensifies, as he finds out more about the mysterious accident in the elevator shaft, Paola's sudden disappearance, and Guido's role in all this.
 He learns from Giovanna's maid that Paola and Guido were with Giovanna when she fell to her death, and that they did not cry out or rush to her side to see if she was still alive.
 He also learns that Paola left Ferrara two days after the accident and met her future husband shortly thereafter in Milan—never telling him about her friend's death.